SharpReading - Our Methodology and Research

 SharpReading's initial challenge was to train beginning teachers quickly.
 NZGSE training focuses on reading from day one because it is thought that the teaching of reading is one of the hardest and most complex subjects to teach.
 Trainees are expected to assess and teach reading in their first week with real students (one on one), in real classrooms.
 This is a very confronting learning process.

-Our response was to provide quick and powerful tools provide a jump start to teaching reading and this forced us to be crystal clear about what we expected.
+Our response was to provide quick and powerful tools to provide a jump start to teaching reading and this forced us to be crystal clear about what we expected.
 We developed teaching scripts, a step by step process to deliver a guided reading routine and this enabled trainees to successfully run reading lessons in a wide range of settings across the primary year levels.

 With a clear, structure process in place our trainees were able to teach with confidence.
 With this confidence came the cognitive freedom to monitor and guide the performance of their students.